-Mitigation measures during operations will be addressed in relation to the specific designs in a subsequent development application (the development application for the main works lodged concurrently with this application).
-The requirement for noise mitigation of mechanical plant and any public address systems would need to be reviewed and confirmed during detailed design.
+The requirement for noise mitigation of mechanical plant and any public address system would need to be reviewed and confirmed during detailed design.

-7.13.4 Monitoring measures
+6.13.4 Monitoring measures

 As the project is at development application stage, details of equipment to be used, work methodologies to be employed and phasing are not known yet.
 Procedures and requirements for construction noise monitoring would be determined as the project progresses, with an appropriate monitoring protocol being defined in the Construction Noise and Vibration Management Plan.